everything she knows

 $ nina history

-→ find the last known-good generation
+→ find the last known-good generation number

-$ nina log --from 344 --to 349
+$ nina diff 344 349

-→ see what changed across those five generations
+→ see what changed across those generations

 $ nina go 344